Shruti3893/Impact_Prediction/README.md

 -Based on the performance of the model, the specific encoding process is selected for the final model.

 ### 4) Feature Selection:
-1. For selecting the desied features for final model, I tried various feature selection techniques, such as -ExtraTreesClassifier
+1. For selecting the desired features for final model, I tried various feature selection techniques, such as -ExtraTreesClassifier
 -SelectKModel
 -Correlation